 Consistency – Conventional SEO puts a high premium on having the proper keywords in place…for good reason.
-Google places does give you plenty of opportunity to tell visitors what search terms your business relates to but you also need to ensure that your business information is consistent with the contact information (address, phone, URL etc) found on your primary domain AND any citation sites.
+Google places do give you plenty of opportunities to tell visitors what search terms your business relates to but you also need to ensure that your business information is consistent with the contact information (address, phone, URL, etc) found on your primary domain AND any citation sites.
 Google needs to be able to trust you and when they see consistent business information across multiple sources it helps.

 Note: Be sure and check out our citation source list in the conclusion section

 Here is a quick rundown of what an effective Google Places listing entails: